SrBrahma/PMM/README.md

 Still in heavy development.
 Its manual will be available after the first stable release.

 Needs PlatformIO.
-For adding it to your project, add the following lines to your platformio.ini:
+For adding it to your project, drop this repository in the root of your project and add the following lines to your platformio.ini:

 >[platformio]